-Existing-home sales slid for the third month in a row in April, declining 2.7% from March to a seasonally adjusted annual rate of 5.85 million, according to the National Association of Realtors.
+Meanwhile, existing-home sales slid 3.4% from April to a seasonally adjusted annual rate of 5.41 million, according to the National Association of REALTORS®.

 The number of homes for sale in May rose 16.3% month over month and 2.2% year over year.
 Months’ supply of inventory rose to 0.9 from 0.8 in April and fell from 1 in May 2021.

 New-home completions rose during the month, however, with the increased inventory representing a rare bright spot in an otherwise gloomy government report.

 The Federal Reserve raised interest rates by .75% today: the sharpest increase since 1994.
 How will that affect real estate?

 Two major real estate firms are cutting their workforces amid a cooling housing market.
 Compass and Redfin are laying off 10% and 8% of their current staffs, respectively.

 Lumber prices, once emblematic of widespread supply-chain woes, are finally beginning to fall.
 How will this affect the housing market?

 Nationally, the index posted its highest annual increase ever.